Start planning your Everest base camp trek

 If this is one of your first high altitude trekking experiences then we recommend using a tour operator and joining a guided group.
 The typical package will include domestic flights, transport to and from the airport, accommodation for every overnight stop, all permits and passes, porters to carry your luggage and of course the expertise of a guide who will provide you with an insight into the region.

 Local tour operators are abundant and often cheaper than western operators, but their level of service will be reflected in their price.
 Hygiene and ethical standards of some of these operators is also questionable.
-Prices range from £600 ($750) to £1000 ($1300).
+Prices range from £600 ($750) to £1200 ($1500).
+To book with one of my vetted local operators, check out our booking platform, Skyhook.

 When is the best time to hike to Everest Base Camp?